AzzamAbdulKhadar/PostmanCollection/README.md

 # PostmanCollection
-Testing a postman collection whether a particular count value is similar or not if it is similar shows in the result past if not similar show fail.
+Testing a postman collection whether a particular count value is similar or not if it is similar show in the result pass if not similar show fail.